mspanc/elixir-nbp/README.md

 # NBP

-This package implements a [public API](http://api.nbp.pl) of National Bank of Poland (in Polish: Narodowy Bank Polski).
+This package implements a [public API](http://api.nbp.pl) of the National Bank of Poland (in Polish: NBP or Narodowy Bank Polski).

 ## Installation